-- The deep Volterra 3D IP / resistivity and associated MT survey revealed deep targets starting at 500 meter (m) depths and extending to +600m below the MAIN/DEEP HORIZON stock-work and vein mineralization, immediately SSW of the former Equity Silver Mine's Southern Tail and Main Zones; - The increased detail of the Volterra survey shows that the IP / resistivity features mimic the volcanic host rock strata orientations an insight that will help with geological modelling and drill testing; - Prominent chargeability and resistivity anomalies were identified from near the Equity Silver property boundary at the north of the property to south through the West Horizon, Hope, Superstition and Gaul Zones and specifically coinciding with the West Horizon and the Hope Zone (Cu-Ag-Au mineralization); - With increasing depth and especially by 400m, the anomaly trends south-southeast extending to just east of the Superstition Zone and is over one kilometer long and 300m to 400m wide with a very strong chargeability core in the West Horizon-Hope Zones, and

-• Only two Finlay drill holes ever penetrated to this depth and both encountered mineralization.
+- The survey revealed deep chargeability targets starting at 400 metre (m) depths and extending to +600m below the MAIN/DEEP HORIZON stock-work and vein mineralization, immediately SSW of the former Equity Silver Mine's Southern Tail and Main Zones; - The increased detail of the IP survey shows that the IP / resistivity features mimic the volcanic host rock strata orientations an insight that will help with geological modelling and drill testing; - Prominent chargeability and resistivity anomalies were identified from near the Equity Silver Mine property boundary at the north of the property south through the West Horizon, Hope, Superstition and Gaul Zones and specifically coinciding with the West Horizon and the Hope Zone (Cu-Ag-Au mineralization); - With increasing depth and especially by 400m, the anomaly trends south-southeast extending to just east of the Superstition Zone and is over one kilometer long and 300m to 400m wide with a very strong chargeability core in the West Horizon-Hope Zones; and - Only two Finlay drill holes ever penetrated to this depth and both encountered mineralization.
 This IP anomaly is also very evident along chargeability sections where it is clearly not drill tested.